 This post may contain affiliate links.
 Please read my disclosure policy for more details.

 This hearty white bean and kale soup is chock full of veggies and filling.
-It’s the kind of soup that warms you up, packed with flavor, health benefits and low calories, too.
+It’s the kind of soup that warms you up, packed with flavor, health benefits, and it’s low calories too.

 All you have to do is cooking onion, carrots and celery in olive oil for about 10 minutes, take your time to make this flavor base, it’s worth it.
 Then add garlic, oregano, paprika and the rest of the ingredients.
 Cook and let the amazing flavors mingle together.